 Scholarship Value and Duration

-The Canadian institution will receive funding from DFATD for all successful candidates in the form of a contribution agreement and will be responsible for disbursing the funds to scholarship recipients.
+The Canadian institution will receive funding from the Department of Foreign Affairs, Trade and Development (DFATD) for all successful candidates (faculty or international liaison officers/managers) in the form of a contribution agreement and will be responsible for disbursing the funds to scholarship recipients.

-The scholarship value varies depending on the duration.
-The scholarship value is:
+The scholarship value varies depending on the duration and level of study.
+The scholarship value for recipients is:

 - $2,700 CAN for faculty members for two to three weeks of course work or research as part of their professional development;